 Soothe Your Eyes: Three of the Best Eye Drops for Rosacea

 Ocular rosacea drives you mad.
 On top of the redness, your eyes feel like you have an eyelash or grit in them.
 Most people develop sties easily.
-Sties being painful, pimple-like formations that form inside or outside the eyelid, often near where eyelashes appear.
-There’s no cure for ocular rosacea, but there are things you can do to ease the irritation.
-Omega-3 and flax seed oil supplements are one recommendation, but the application of eye drops is even more important.
+Sties being painful, pimple-like formations that form inside or outside of the eyelid, often near where eyelashes appear.
+There's no cure for ocular rosacea, but there are things you can do to ease the irritation.
+Omega-3 and flaxseed oil supplements are one recommendation, but the application of lubricating eye drops is even more important.

-Tears contain a mixture of saline and an oil secreted by glands in your eyelid.
+Tears contain a mixture of saline, mucus, and an oil secreted by glands in your eyelid.
 With ocular rosacea, those glands often become blocked.
-There’s no more oil to help lubricate your eye, and saline tears are not enough.
-This is why ophthalmologists recommend regular use of lubricating eye drops.
+There's no more oil to help lubricate your eye, and saline tears are not enough.
+This is why ophthalmologists recommend regular use of these eye drops.
 Here are three of the best eye drops for rosacea.

 GenTeal Lubricant Eye Gel

 Designed for severe dry eyes, GenTeal Lubricant Eye Gel provides lasting relief for the discomfort caused by ocular rosacea.
 The main ingredient, hypromellose, is a lubricant that forms a film to help the eye retain moisture.
 Squeeze a little of the gel into your eye, blink a bit to distribute it, and then enjoy lasting relief.